borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/2-alpha-blocking-pipeline.rst

 Gradient artifact correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - After performing sanity checks, the first step is to perform the gradient artifact correction using `MR correction`
+- The gradient artifact is periodic and predictable
+    - Every period, corresponds to he acquisition of one Bold signal value
+    - The idea is to consider the first three volumes and average them together, then substract in the subsequent windows the average (performed for each EEG channel)
+    - Artifacts will be seen stronger on the peripheral channels (closer to the MRI magnet) than in the center of the magnet
 - Before applying the MR correction, check data for saturation
     - Saturation happens when the allocated analog bandwidth for the signal was not enough to display the signal fully
     - Use the butterfly plot to display the data at two Repetition Times (TR)